christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 In the case of CNF, d-DNNF or assignments, the features for a negated literal '-i' is assigned with the negative vector of the feature of the literal `-feature(i)`.

 #### Assignments

-Assignment can also be easily represented by a graph directly in the CNF format:
+Assignments of variables can also be easily represented by a graph directly in the CNF format:

 <img src="{{ site.url }}/img/Assignment.jpg">